Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: Bounds for the second and fourth moments of Bounds for the second and fourth moments of R

 \begin{lemma} Let $W$ be a finite set of pairs $(t, \chi)$, where $|t| \leq T$ and for $(t, \chi)\neq (t', \chi')$ either $\chi \neq \chi'$ or $|t-t'|\geq (qT)^{\epsilon}$.
 For any $M_{2}>0$, we have

 \end{lemma} \begin{proof} From the definition of $\tilde{R}$ (see \eqref{deftiR}) we find

 Thus, it suffices to prove the result for $R$.
 Let $\psi_{1}(v)$ be a smooth bump function that majorizes the range of integration in the integral described in the lemma, with support restricted to $v \asymp 1$.
-For any $M_{2}>0$, we have

 By making the change of variables $v=e^{\tau}$ and defining $\psi_{2}(\tau):=e^{\tau}\psi_{1}(e^{\tau})$, we obtain